ElasticBottle/Stanford-CS-106B-Programming-Abstractions/Assignment 3 - Meta Academy/README.md

 * Implementing the Serpinskii Fractal
 * Implementing a Flood Fill which converts a color the mouse clicked on into another colour
 * Implementing a Personalized Curriculum which recursively determine the pre-requisite concepts needed from a goal and a map of concepts to its pre-requisites.
-* IMplementing a question generator from a given grammer and a starting grammer symbol.
+* Implementing a question generator from a given grammer and a starting grammer symbol.

 Links to example runs can be found [here][1]